How synthesizer pioneer Bob Moog brought electronic music to the masses

 And despite the digital tools at their disposal, Boulanger says that his students are also pulling analog devices into their compositions–even modular synthesizers, which are experiencing a revival in a somewhat-miniaturized style called Eurorack.

 Moog Music continues to turn out new, hand-built synthesizers.
 “A lot of the circuitry that Bob designed, we still look to that for inspiration and use it in almost all of our instruments,” says Kelly.
-It’s newest, a Eurorack modular called the Matriarch, has just gone on sale.
+Its newest, a semi modular synthesizer called Matriarch, has just gone on sale.
 The company also puts out limited reissues of classic full-size modulars and synths like the Minimoog Model D.

 There are also mobile-app recreations of instruments including the Minimoog Model D (which sells for $15) and the modular Model 15 ($30).
 “It was a UI/UX challenge to capture the feeling and the fun of actually patching [cables for] this instrument on a mobile device,” says Kelly.
 Companies such as Arturia also make software emulations of Moog’s analog circuits, used as plug-ins for digital music composition.
 A 2012 Google Doodle even honored the 78th anniversary of Moog’s birth with a tiny online playable synthesizer.